das1007/Claude-Count-Credit/README.md

-Here’s a cleaner, more polished, and slightly more professional version of your README with improved structure, clarity, and consistency:

----

 # Claude Counter

 A lightweight browser extension that enhances **claude.ai** with real-time insights into your usage, including token count, cache timing, and rate limits.